Double coffee

 Share

 However, this is no consolation.
-Not only are the capacities of the health systems very different (today the hospital burden would be over 95%), but so are the epidemiological moments.
-Let me explain: our second wave arrives even after the third waves experienced in developed economies, with vaccination processes underway, but our second wave does not seem to subside at the speed that the third waves did in other countries.
+Not only are the capacities of health systems very different (today, hospital occupancy would exceed 95%), but so are the epidemiological moments.
+Let me explain: our second wave is arriving even after the third waves experienced in developed economies, with vaccination programs already underway, but our second wave does not seem to be subsiding as quickly as the third waves did in other countries.

-In a simple exercise, we compared the trajectory of infections since the beginning of mass vaccination processes for countries that have had vaccination rates similar to ours.
-Thus, after reaching more than 1000 cases per day per million inhabitants, Israel experienced a significant drop from the 50th day after starting vaccination: after 60 days it had less than half and after 100 days new infections were less than 40 per million inhabitants.
-The United Kingdom, after reaching a peak of infection on the 20th day of vaccination (900 new cases per million inhabitants) began to significantly decrease this metric, reaching 150 cases per million on the 60th day.
-Chile, 65 days after starting its massive program, still shows no evidence of having reached the peak of the second wave.
-Today, we register a little less than 400 cases per million inhabitants, with almost 40 doses applied per 100 inhabitants.
-While it is true that Israel, showing the same numbers, had twice as many cases, it showed a clear downward trend.
+In a simple exercise, we compared the trajectory of infections since the start of mass vaccination programs for countries that have had vaccination rates similar to ours.
+Thus, after reaching more than 1,000 daily cases per million inhabitants, Israel experienced a significant decline 50 days after beginning its vaccination program: after 60 days, it had less than half that number, and after 100 days, new infections were less than 40 per million inhabitants.
+The United Kingdom, after reaching a peak of infections on the 20th day after starting vaccination (900 new cases per million inhabitants), began to significantly decrease this metric, reaching 150 cases per million on the 60th day.
+For its part, Chile, 65 days after starting its mass program, still shows no evidence of having reached the peak of the second wave.
+Today, we are recording just under 400 cases per million inhabitants, with almost 40 doses administered per 100 inhabitants.
+While it is true that Israel, showing the same numbers, had twice as many cases, it was clearly on a downward trend.

-So what's going on?
-Quite a bit may be due to our behavior.
-With more restrictions than a year ago, mobility has not been reduced to the levels experienced then.
-There is fatigue, malaise, economic difficulties, but also a weak civic commitment, as evidenced by the numerous clandestine parties, meetings and events reported in the press, in addition to the use of personal and collective permits, which have not been accompanied by a severe control by the authorities.
+So what is happening?
+Much of it may be due to our behavior.
+With more restrictions than a year ago, mobility has not been reduced to the levels experienced at that time.
+There is fatigue, discontent, and economic hardship, but also a weak civic commitment, as evidenced by the numerous parties, gatherings, and clandestine events reported in the press, coupled with the use of personal and collective leave, which has not been accompanied by strict enforcement by the authorities.

 Nathan Pincheira